How Poor Hydration Can Hurt Athletic Performance

 Hydration is a very important aspect while training and in competition.
 To avoid dehydration or hyper hydration the athlete should be able to predict and act before the thirst mechanism activates (Source).
 Advanced athletes may also benefit from a personalized hydration plan due to environmental factors and genetic distribution of our sweat levels (Source).

-For most of us wanting to avoid poor exercise performance as well as prevent impaired metabolism, blood pressure, digestion and other undesirable consequences; drinking enough water with the right electrolytes will help us stay on track and achieve our fitness goals.
+For most of us wanting to avoid poor exercise performance as well as prevent impaired metabolism, blood pressure, digestion and other undesirable consequences; drinking enough water with the right electrolytes will help us stay on track and achieve our personal fitness goals.